mkain112/mkain112.github.io/README.md

 ## 🧩 Chirpy Local Build and Deployment Flow

+This diagram summarizes how I got the **Chirpy Jekyll theme** working locally, debugged missing asset and SCSS issues, and deployed it successfully to **GitHub Pages** (and later to my custom domain [mitchellkain.com](https://mitchellkain.com)).

 ```mermaid
 flowchart TD
     A[Start: Clone Chirpy theme locally] --> B[Install Ruby and Bundler]